 FAQs

-1. Can I use frozen apples for The Best Apple Crisp Recipe?
+Can I use frozen apples for The Best Apple Crisp Recipe?

-2. What type of apples work best?
+What type of apples are best for apple crisp?

 Final Thoughts